 - Gold has become expensive over the past couple of years.

-- Fish, I bought from the supermarket, is looking fresh.
+- The fish, I bought from the supermarket, is looking fresh.

 - Water is the basic need of life.